codeinthehole/codeinthehole.hugo/content/writing/0054-reloading-django-url-config.md

 {
-    "description": "A rare sighting of the `reload` function in the wild", "tags": [
+    "description": "A rare sighting of the 'reload' function in the wild", "tags": [
         "django",
         "testing",